msqrt/ssgl/README.md

 }
 ```

-Notice how we use `f` postfixes for floats like C++ and unlike GLSL.
+Notice how we use `f` postfixes for `float`s like C++ and unlike GLSL.
 They get removed before compiling the shader so no GLSL compiler gets confused.
 It's not strictly necessary but good practice to use the `f`s, since it keeps the C++ compiler from emitting loads of warnings about conversions between `float` and `double`.

 ## screenshots